Axway/amplify-central/content/en/docs/integrate_with_central/customize_ard_crd.md

 }
 ```

-The CredentialRequestDefinition contains 2 schemas in its specification section:
+The CredentialRequestDefinition contains 2 optional schemas in its specification section:

-* one for asking information from the consumer: schema
+* one to define which information are required from the consumer and how to display them on the screen: **schema**
-* one for sending information to the consumer: provision
+* one for sending information back to the consumer: **provision**

 Those two schemas follows the component framework describe above.

+Once the credential is created, the consumer is able to see the supplied information as well as the provisioned information (if any) by opening the credential detail screen and navigating to the Credential value section.

 ### CredentialRequestDefinition samples